Online orders made easy for hospitality

 Working with WellingtonNZ

-When developing the idea for the Regulr app three and a half years ago, Jonny came to the WellingtonNZ Business Growth Team who helped him secure a Research and Development grant through Callaghan Innovation.
+When developing the idea for the Regulr app three-and-a-half years ago, Jonny apporached the WellingtonNZ Business Growth Team which helped him secure a Research and Development grant through Callaghan Innovation.

 That led to a partnership with Wellington digital agency PaperKite which helped develop the app technology.